DesyncTheThird/corne-keymap/readme.md

 # Some notes on implementation

+### Base Layout
+Some modifications to the graphite layout have been made to suit my personal preferences as follows.

+I find it difficult to press upper row keys with my pinkies and have to use my ring fingers for these keys, which introduces some SFBs (`BL`, `BR`) with the default graphite layout.
+So instead, I have the uncommon letter `Z` on the left side, and the punctuation `;` on the right side (which I prefer using a combo to input anyway).
+Following this swap, the `C` and `W` keys have also been swapped to place `C` next to `B` to make the common `B_C` string not a skipgram.
+Also, I don't like `E` on the ring finger, so `HEIA` is used over `HAEI`.

+These are all minor changes and do not significantly affect any layout stats in either direction, and can be easily changed as per your own preferences.

 ### CS_XXXX Keycodes
 I've had problems in the past with rolling built-in shifted keycodes.
 For instance, `&=` is a very common inward roll (in LaTeX), but the shift from the ampersand would often persist through to the equals symbol, outputting `&+` instead.
 (And similar problems with other rolls.)